Pir Ghulam Fareed: Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-139 (Gujranwala) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-139 (Gujranwala) in the 1985 Pakistani general election.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-87 (Gujranwala-XI) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-87 (Gujranwala-XI) in the 1988 Pakistani general election but was unsuccessful.
 He received 9,279 votes and lost the seat to a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-87 (Gujranwala-XI) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-87 (Gujranwala-XI) in the 1997 Pakistani general election but was unsuccessful.
 He received 1,805 votes and lost the seat to a candidate of Pakistan Muslim League (N) (PML-N.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-95 (Gujranwala-V) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-95 (Gujranwala-V) in the 2013 Pakistani general election.